ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

 ### Changing Printer Filament

-Before changing the filament on the printer, ensure that the Pro2-Plus is not actively printing and there are no models on the print bed.
+Before changing the filament on the printer, ensure that the printer is not actively printing and there are no models on the print bed.
 Confirm which extruder you want to replace the filament of before you begin.

 #### Unloading the Filament

-+ Using the touchscreen on the Pro2-Plus, press `Utilities`.
++ Using the touchscreen on the printer, press `Utilities`.
 + Verify which extruder you want to replace the filament of, and press `Unload` to begin unloading the filament currently in the extruder.
   - The extruder will begin to head up and will initially extrude some filament before unloading it, this is expected.
 + Once the filament has been unloaded, you should be able to remove it from the filament feeder.